W5DEV/python-legends-and-legacies/README.md

 ### Phase 2: Basic Storytelling/UI Implementation

 - ~~Create a basic story and story engine that allows a player to make choices~~
-- Convert game from console-based to GUI-based
+- ~~Convert game from console-based to GUI-based~~
 - Create user-selectable options based on the current state of the game, equipment, and abilities
-- Add a system for displaying character stats, abilities, and equipment
+- Add a HUD for character stats, abilities, and equipment
-- Add a system for displaying the current story, choices, and outcomes
+- Add handlers for current story progress, choices, and outcomes
-- Add a system for displaying combat stats, health, and damage
-- Add a system for displaying experience points, level, and abilities
+- Add HUD for experience points, level, and abilities

 ### Phase 3: Combat and Mechanics